-As the only DFI specifically entrusted with the responsibility of growing black economic participation through provision of financial and non-financial support.
-The main priority of the NEF for the 2023/24 financial year will be to mobilise financial resources for the support of sustainable black-owned and managed entrepreneurs to exploit opportunities in various sectors of the economy as the economy regroups.
+As the only DFI specifically entrusted with the responsibility of growing black economic participation through provision of financial and non-financial support, the main priority of the NEF for the 2022/23 financial year will be the optimise support for sustainable black-owned and managed to exploit opportunities in various sectors of the economy.
 In addition, the NEF will align its priorities with those of the dtic and government, especially those enlisted below:

-- 1. National Development Plan - 2.
-MTSF 2019 -2024 Priority 2: Economic Transformation and Job Creation; - 3. the Economic Recovery and Reconstruction Plan; and - 4.
+- 1. MSTF 2019 -2024 Priority 2: Economic Transformation and Job Creation; - 2. the Economic Recovery and Reconstruction Plan; and - 3.
 New District Development Model.

-The first draft of the APP considers internal operating environment which encompasses the current resources of the NEF as well as the external operating environment.
-As such, necessary adjustments will be effected after this APP has been considered by the relevant approving authorities before submission of the final APP at the end of quarter three 2022/23.

-Management acknowledges the guidance and leadership of the Board, led by Dr Nthabiseng Moleko, in developing the Annual Performance Plan 2023/24.
+The first draft of the APP considered internal operating environment which encompasses the current resources of the NEF as well as the external operating environment.
+As such, necessary adjustments will be effected after this APP has been considered by the relevant approving authorities before submission of the final APP at the end of quarter four 2021/22.
+Management acknowledges the guidance and leadership of the Board, led by Mr Rakesh Garach, in developing the Annual Performance Plan 2022/23.